solozobov/pg_utils/README.md

  plants.roses_pkey DUPn1            | 17 GB   | 35%             | 100%         | Y      |           0 | 0%                         | 16%
  plants.roses_with_spikes DUPn1     | 20 GB   | 40%             | 50%          |        |           0 | 0%                         | 96%
 ```
-Index names in `index` column sometimes are given suffixes:
+Index names in `index` column sometimes have suffixes:
- - `INVALID` - means that index was not correctly built (e.g. when `CREATE INDEX CONCURRENTLY` fails) and can't be used.
+ - `INVALID` - index was not correctly built (e.g. when `CREATE INDEX CONCURRENTLY` fails) and can't be used.
- - `DISABLED` - means that index usage was manually disabled with `update pg_index set indisvalid = false where ...`.
-[Index state may by inconsistent with table](https://www.postgresql.org/docs/current/catalog-pg-index.html).
+ - `DISABLED` - index usage was manually disabled with `update pg_index set indisvalid = false where ...`.
+This means [index state may by inconsistent with table](https://www.postgresql.org/docs/current/catalog-pg-index.html).
- - `DUPnX` - means that multiple indexes marked with same `DUPnX` suffix are **potential** duplicates of each other.
-This mark is given to indexes with same columns in same order.
+ - `DUPnX` - multiple indexes marked with same `DUPnX` suffix are **potential** duplicates of each other.
+This mark is given to indexes with same columns in same order, but some of them may be partial, some of them may have more columns than others.

 `row_coverage` - estimated percent of table rows covered by index.
 Helps monitor creation of new indexes and see partial indexes coverage.
-Updated only during VACUUM, ANALYZE, CREATE INDEX and a few other DDL commands.
+Updated only during `VACUUM`, `ANALYZE`, `CREATE INDEX` and a few other DDL commands.
 [See `reltuples`](https://www.postgresql.org/docs/current/catalog-pg-class.html#CATALOG-PG-CLASS).

 `index_scans` - number of queries performed with this index.
 [See `idx_scan`](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ALL-INDEXES-VIEW).